The Girl with the Dragon Tattoo (2011 film): Plot

 In Stockholm, journalist Mikael Blomkvist is recovering from the legal and professional fallout of a libel suit brought against him by businessman Hans-Erik Wennerström.
-The wealthy Henrik Vanger offers Blomkvist evidence against Wennerström in exchange for an unusual task: investigate the 40-year-old disappearance and presumed murder of Henrik's grandniece, 16-year-old Harriet.
+The wealthy Henrik Vanger offers to give Blomkvist evidence against Wennerström in exchange for the performance of an unusual task: investigating the 40-year-old disappearance and presumed murder of Henrik's grandniece, 16-year-old Harriet.

-Every year, Vanger receives a framed pressed flower, the type Harriet always gave him on his birthday.
+Harriet had always given Vanger a framed pressed flower on his birthday, and he has continued to receive them every year since she disappeared.
 He believes her killer is taunting him.
-Blomkvist moves into a cottage on the Vanger family estate on Hedestad Island and starts his investigation.
+Blomkvist moves into a cottage on the Vanger family's island estate and starts his investigation.

 Lisbeth Salander is an asocial investigator and hacker who is antagonized by her state-appointed guardian, Nils Bjurman.
 Bjurman controls Salander's finances and extorts sexual favors by threatening to have her institutionalized.
-In one meeting, Bjurman chains Salander to his bed and brutally anally rapes her, unaware that his actions are being recorded.
+In one meeting, Bjurman chains Salander to his bed and brutally anally rapes her, unaware that she is recording his actions.
 At their next meeting, Salander tasers Bjurman, binds him, rapes him with a steel dildo, and tattoos an ignominious message across his chest.
 Using the recording she made, she blackmails him into giving her financial independence and ceasing contact with her.

-Blomkvist explores the island and interviews Vanger's relatives, most of whom were Nazis and Nazi sympathizers during World War II.
-He uncovers a list of names and numbers that are Bible verse references and recruits Salander as his research assistant.
-She discovers a connection between the list and young women brutally murdered from 1947 to 1967 across Sweden, indicating a serial killer.
-Many of the victims have Jewish names, making her theorize that the murders could have been motivated by anti-semitism.
-One morning, Blomkvist finds the mutilated corpse of his cat on the doorstep.
-Another night, a bullet grazes his forehead; after Salander tends to his wounds, they have sex.
-The pair learn that Harriet's late father, Gottfried, and later Martin, her brother, committed the murders.
+Blomkvist explores the island and interviews Vanger's relatives living there, many of whom were Nazis or Nazi sympathizers during World War II.
+He uncovers a list of names and numbers that he learns are Bible verse references.
+Blomkvist recruits Salander as his research assistant, and she discovers a connection between the list and a number of young women brutally murdered from 1947 to 1967 across Sweden, which suggests the activity of a serial killer.
+Many of the victims had given names from the Old Testament, leading her to theorize that they were Jewish and that the murders were motivated by anti-semitism.

+One morning, Blomkvist finds his cat's mutilated corpse on the doorstep.
+Another time, someone shoots at him, the bullet grazing his forehead.
+After Salander tends to his wound, she initiates sex.

+Investigating separate leads, Blomkvist and Salander both deduce that Harriet's late father, Gottfried, committed the first murders and Martin, her brother, those that took place after Gottfried's death.
 While looking for more proof in Martin's house, Blomkvist is caught by him, gassed unconscious, and restrained in a specially prepared basement.
-Martin brags about killing and raping women for decades, like his father, but admits to not knowing what happened to Harriet.
-As Martin prepares to kill Blomkvist, Salander arrives and wounds Martin, forcing him to flee.
-Pursued by Salander on her motorcycle, Martin runs his car off the road and hits a propane tank, which explodes the car and kills him.
-As she nurses Blomkvist back to health, Salander reveals that she was institutionalized after attempting to burn her father alive as a child.
+Martin brags about killing and raping women for decades, like his father, but denies knowing what happened to Harriet.
+As Martin prepares to kill Blomkvist, Salander arrives and wounds Martin, forcing him to flee in his car.
+Pursued by Salander on her motorcycle, Martin drives off the road and hits a propane tank, which explodes and kills him.
+As she nurses Blomkvist back to health, Salander, who has become emotionally attached to him, reveals that she was institutionalized after attempting to burn her father alive as a child.